muhlba91/homelab-node-red-backup/README.md

 ## Usage

-The following commands are available:
+The following commands are available, and all commands require the arguments `--endpoint`, and, optionally, `--jwt-token` set.

 - `check`: checks if data exists for a backup
 - `backup`: creates a backup
+  - requires: `--file`
 - `restore`: restores from a backup
+  - requires: `--file`

 ### Examples